dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/regions-ip-addresses.md

 dbt Cloud, like many cloud services, relies on underlying AWS cloud infrastructure for operations.
 While we can offer exact URLs for access, we're unable to provide a list of static IP addresses to configure connections due to its cloud nature.

-1. Dynamic IP addresses &mdash; Our cloud infrastructure uses Amazon Web Services (AWS). dbt Cloud offers exact URLs for streamlined access, but the dynamic nature of cloud services means the underlying IP addresses change occasionally.
-This is because AWS manages the IP ranges and may change them according to their operational needs.
+1. Dynamic IP addresses &mdash; dbt Cloud infrastructure uses Amazon Web Services (AWS). dbt Cloud offers static URLs for streamlined access, but the dynamic nature of cloud services means the underlying IP addresses change occasionally.
+AWS manages the IP ranges and may change them according to their operational and security needs.

 2. Embracing hostnames for consistent access &mdash; To ensure uninterrupted access to dbt Cloud services, we recommend using hostnames for configurations.
 Hostnames provide a stable reference point that remains consistent, regardless of any changes in underlying IP addresses.
 This is an industry-standard pattern that's also employed by organizations such as Snowflake.